TravelTao/xhub-java-sdk/payout/Readme.md

 ## Usage
 The following code example shows the steps to use xCurrency Hubs China Payout SDK for Java :

+*Note: the `tradeId` should be store on your side system.*

 1. load properties, or can get from system environment
 2. set properties
 3. init Client and set API Host (testing environment and production environment)
+4. **Same Currency Transaction Mode** (example: CNY/CNY)
+   1. create payment, this will get a `tradeId`, if not get `tradeId` mean that not create payment on xCurrency Hub platform, please check the message which from response and retry later.
+   2. confirm payment, when use async confirm method, xCurrency Hub will make a [callback notify](https://docs.xcurrency.com/payout/en#section/Developer-Guide/Notification) to your side.
+5. **Cross-Currency Transaction Mode** (example: USD/CNY)
+   1. get rate, get the quote price from xCurrency Hub.
-4. create payment, this will get a `tradeId`, if not get `tradeId` mean that not create payment on xCurrency Hub platform, please check the message from response and retry later.
+   2. create payment, this will get a `tradeId`, if not get `tradeId` mean that not create payment on xCurrency Hub platform, please check the message which from response and retry later.
-5. confirm payment, when use async confirm method, xCurrency Hub will make a [callback notify](https://docs.xcurrency.com/payout/en#section/Developer-Guide/Notification) to your side.
+   3. confirm payment, when use async confirm method, xCurrency Hub will make a [callback notify](https://docs.xcurrency.com/payout/en#section/Developer-Guide/Notification) to your side.
+6. get payment status, when create payment success, can get payment status by `tradeId`.
-6. update payment, this can use to update payee's info, or you can create a new payment instead.
+7. update payment, if want to change payment some info, this can use to update payee's info, or you can create a new payment instead.
-7. get rate, get the quote price from xCurrency Hub.
+8. cancel payment, if do not transfer to payee yet, can cancel the payment.
+9. get PBCAreaList, the province, city, district/town data of china, which are used for payee address.
+10. get OccupationList, for the sender's and payee's occupation.

 ```java
 import com.tratao.payout.Client;